Kong/insomnia-docs/docs/insomnia/environment-variables.md

 {:.alert .alert-primary}
 **Note**: Environment variables can also contain Template Tags.
 Recursive, or nested, variables only work while the environment is active.

-## Conclusion
-Environment variables are perhaps the most beneficial feature of Insomnia.
-They set it apart from more basic tools like Curl, allowing you to save time and organize important values.
-Take the time to learn to take advantage of environments in your workflow and you will be much more productive!